liamfrazer/software-engineer-journey/docs/Books/The Pragmatic Programmer/Tips.md

 * Be a catalyst for change
 * It's easier to ask for forgiveness than it is to get permission
 * Remembering the big picture
-* Make quality a requirements isse
+* Make quality a requirements issue
+* Invest regularly in your Knowledge Portfolio
+*